kallaway/100-days-of-code/log.md

 During the past few days, I spent time re-learning React (and doing some tax return stuff), but today, I DID some coding myself.
 Finally I have a feeling that I'm going to understan what "useEffect" means.
 Yey!
 #100DaysOfCode #WomenWhoCode

+### DAY 16
+3月15日
+Relearning React (useEffect, useRef) and wrote some code to see how they work.

+Had my first interview today.
+Encouraged to work on some project(s).
+Going to think about an app idea and work on it this week!!!!
+#100DaysOfCode